 Contentious probate and trusts

-We have observed, in litigation of probate and trust issues, that a failure to get to grips with complex trust and tax issues lies at the root of wasteful correspondence, costs and misunderstanding on issues that should normally be a matter of ready acceptance between the parties.
-Being first and foremost specialists in non-contentious trusts, estates, Wills, estate planning and powers of attorney, we believe that this helps us overcome such fundamental issues.
+We have observed time and again, in litigation of probate and trust issues, that a failure of the other party and their advisors to get to grips with non-contentious trust and tax law issues lies at the root of hugely wasteful and ineffective correspondence, costs and misunderstanding on issues that should normally be a matter of ready acceptance between the parties.
+Being first and foremost specialists in non-contentious trusts, estates, Wills, estate planning and powers of attorney, we believe that this helps us overcome such fundamental issues when litigating on your behalf.
+We aim to take a firm but fair approach.

 The first consideration for anyone contemplating court action is ensuring that they understand the potential costs involved and have the financial means by which any action might be brought or defended, and secondly we believe that you must have a genuine case to bring or defend that you can stand behind legally.
-We generally do not support speculative claims as being in clients’ best interests.
+We generally do not support speculative claims as being in clients’ best interests and reserve our right to reject advising on any potential claim where we consider the action is underpinned by opportunism and avarice.

-As at March 2021, 100% of contentious cases handled by PWD LAW either settled prior to the issue of proceedings or through alternative dispute resolution after the issue of proceedings and before the end of pleadings (service of particulars of claim, defence and any counterclaim, and any reply and defence to any counterclaim).
-We instruct top-level counsel (a barrister) on complex and high value matters and believe that achieving favourable settlement is predicated on the strength of preparation and forward planning matters strategically to trial.
+As at June 2022, 100% of contentious cases handled by PWD LAW either settled prior to the issue of proceedings or through alternative dispute resolution after the issue of proceedings and before the end of pleadings (service of particulars of claim, defence and any counterclaim, and any reply and defence to any counterclaim).
+We favour top-level counsel (a barrister) since our experience is that cheaper alternatives prove a false economy and we believe that achieving favourable settlement is predicated on the strength of preparation and forward planning matters strategically as though to trial.

-In terms of costs, we ask for a payment upfront on account of costs equivalent to 5 hours of work (£1,350 plus VAT) to cover a proper investigation and report about the viability and costs involved in any potential case.
+In terms of costs, we ask for a payment upfront on account of costs equivalent to 5-10 hours of work (£1,500 plus VAT to 3,000 plus VAT) to cover a proper investigation and report about the viability and costs involved in any potential case.
 If matters proceed from there then it is on a time-spent basis.
 We occasionally adjust our hourly rates so that different tasks receive different rates, and this is done by agreement with a client, at all times trying to balance what is fair to us as a business and what is fair for our client.

 We do not anticipate that we shall give you cause to complain.
 However, our Regulator rightly requires law firms to draw potential customers’ attention to the fact that when you are a client of the firm then you have a right to complain.